NCES CCD 2024-25 13 schools CT

 Manchester school enrollment varies 6.8× across entities

 Manchester school enrollment ranges from 250 students (lowest) to 1,703 students (highest), a spread of 1,453 students.
 That relatively narrow ratio reflects an unusually homogeneous school portfolio for a city this size.
-Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape, a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.
+Per-school staffing and program breadth can differ sharply at opposite ends of that enrollment range, so the city average should not be treated as a typical campus.

-Manchester student-teacher ratio is 10.3:1: well below typical (strongly associated with smaller schools or per-school staffing investment that often correlates with stronger per-student supports)
+Manchester student-teacher ratio is 10.6:1 — low (typically associated with smaller schools or per-school staffing investment that often correlates with stronger per-student supports)

 Most racially and ethnically mixed schools in Manchester